The Impact Learning Cycle: Building a Culture of Practical Growth in Busy Teams

 Optimal Cycle Rhythm:

-• Teams of 8-10: Each member presents once every 8-10 weeks, allowing time to reflect and prepare without pressure.
+Teams of 8-10: Each member presents once every 8-10 weeks, allowing time to reflect and prepare without pressure.

-• Small teams (2-4): Rotate more frequently, for example, every 2 to 4 weeks maintaining momentum while still keeping the cadence light.
+Small teams (2-4): Rotate more frequently, for example, every 2 to 4 weeks, maintaining momentum while still keeping the cadence light.

 Adapting the rhythm based on team size also promotes inclusiveness across roles and capacities.
 Whether in small, agile groups or larger cross-functional teams, the cycle can be shaped to fit, ensuring learning remains a shared, energising experience for all.

-7. Benefits of the Impact Learning Cycle
+Extra Benefits of the Impact Learning Cycle

 The Impact Learning Cycle is more than a process.
 It is a performance-enhancing habit that builds value over time.
-Creating a focused and recurring space for sharing and reflection it helps teams grow more capable, confident and connected.
+Creating a focused and recurring space for sharing and reflection helps teams become more capable, confident and connected.
 This happens through consistent, meaningful conversations rather than extra meetings or complex programmes.

 How Simplicity and Spacing Support Learning